ifisYuki/learngit/README.txt

-Modifying a new branch is quick.
+This is the master branch.